PRAL Alkalinity Calculation for Acid-Alkaline Foods

-There is a simple calculation for acid and alkaline foods that can measure your pH balance diet score.
-However, like many things that are simple, there is more to the pH balance calculation than meets the eye.
+There is a simple calculation for acid and alkaline foods that can measure Potential Renal Acid Load.
+However, like many things that are simple, there is more to the Potential Renal Acid Load calculation than meets the eye.

 pH balance is the overall balance between acid and alkali (base) in the human body, as measured by the alkalinity of urine.